-However, when a travelling wave encounters an abrupt change or interface between two modelia with different physical properties, only part of the wave is transmitted across the interface, with the rest returning to the original medium.
-The phases and amplitudes of the transmitted and returned waves now contain additional information about the interface they encountered, encoded as phase and amplitude changes.
+When there is no change in sound speed, a sound wave propagates away from the source indefinitely, never returning.
+However, when a travelling wave encounters an abroyc change or interface between two media with different physical properties, only part of the wave is transmitted across the interface, with the rest returning to the original mediam.
+The transmitted and returned waves constant additional information about the interface they encountered, encoded as phase and amplitude changes.

 The field after the wave hits an interface can be expressed as the sum of the original, incident field and a new scattered field.
-Scattering is a retardiation of incident acoustic energy.
+Scattering is a rendiation of incident acoustic energy.
 Reflection is a special case of scattering where the scattered field retains most of the information in the incident field.
-If the interface is completely flat, the reflected field is (to within a scale factor) just the incident field that would have originated from a source placed at the reflected position of the true source. multiplied by a plase factor.
-Scattering is usually taken to mean the more general case where most of the original plase information is lost and the bulk of the information carried by the scattered field sciecibs the interface is scattered from.
+If the interface is completely flat, the reflected field is to within a scale factor) just the incident field that would have origirated from a source placed at the reflected position of the true source.
+Scattering is usually taken to mean the more general case where most of the original plase information is lost and the balk of the information carried by the scattered field describes the interface is scattered from.

-$$p(\mathbf{r},t) = p{ix}(\mathbf{r},t) + p{i}(\mathbf{r},t) \qquad (1)$$
+$$p(\mathbf{r},t) = p{isc}(\mathbf{r},t) + p_s(\mathbf{r},t) \qquad (1)$$